Most people don’t give typography a second thought when they see it. That’s ok. Fonts are like audio in film — you don’t notice it until it’s off.

 Arial isn’t used much in logo design, but if you settle for it on your website or marketing materials, someone just got lazy.
 Opt for Open Sans or Lato instead.

 The font was released on DaFont.com in 2007, and it’s free.
-There’s nothing wrong with using free fonts (I do it all the time), but using something so loud and distinguishable for branding purposes is just lazy unless you create it yourself with intention.
+There’s nothing wrong with using free fonts, but using something so loud and distinguishable for branding purposes is just lazy unless you create it yourself with intention.

 Ok.
 Breathe.
 The rest of this article is much more tame.

 Bradley was one of the first widely-available handwritten fonts.
 I love a good handwritten font, but this one has been in circulation as long as the penny — and has become just as obsolete.
 It’s also not easy to read from farther than a foot and a half away.